zambal/eml/README.md

 ## Markup for developers

 ### What is it?
-Eml stands for Elixir Markup Language.
-It provides a flexible and modular toolkit for generating, parsing and manipulating markup, written in the Elixir programming language.
+Eml makes markup a first class citizen in Elixir.
+It provides a flexible and modular toolkit for generating, parsing and manipulating markup.
 It's main focus is html, but other markup languages could be implemented as well.

 To start off: